dwjackson/exifget/README.md

 # ExifGet

-ExifGet is a tool with which you can read EXIF data from picture files.
+ExifGet is a tool with which you can read Exif data from picture files.

 ## Building